GhostWording/PublicDocumentation/API/Sections/huggyEvents.md

 * **ActionLocation**:
   * in information about the reference to this sequence (which master file reference this sequence ? and in what order within?)
   * it's a combination of these 2 info in one field separated by a dash -> `"{masterFile}-{order}"`
+  * these information comme either from you parsing the master files if you have access to them or directly in the sequence model when you ask for a sequence through the `GetNextSequence` bot api:
+     * MasterName: the master file name, it should also be the bot name (like huggy, surveypony, etc...),
+     * MasterOrder: the order of the sequence in the conversation
 * **Context**: SequenceId.
 In order to reconstitute the executing path we need to be able to link events that happened during the execution of the sequence, that's why you need to keep in this context field the Id of the current sequence
 * **Last**:
   * if the element is the last element of the sequence tree, then it's marked `Last=1`, if not then it's `0`.